 An eyepiece (1) has a narrow field of view.
-A viewfinder (2) has a wider field of view, which makes it easier to locate objects.
-The viewfinder has a red dot to make it easier to line up more precisely with a target.
+The included viewfinder (2) has a wider field of view and red dot to make it even easier to locate the viewing object.
+The red dot viewfinder also comes with an easy to install dovetail bracket.